-The most popular destination in Oregon for opal collectors is Opal Butte in Morrow County.
-This site is known for its production of common colored hyaline opal.
+The most popular destination in Oregon for opal collectors for many years was Opal Butte in Morrow County, however this site has now been closed to the public.
+This site was known for its production of common colored hyaline opal.

 Quartz is the macrocrystalline form of silica, made up of six-sided crystals with a pyramidal termination.
 This iconic crystal has long left the hands of only those who collect stones and the crystal points are a common find in all sorts of shops, not just those that sell rocks.
 Quartz has fascinated humanity since ancient times.
 It must have been a truly odd material to find in the time before glass was common.